htwest/pern-todo/README.md

       - "heroku-postbuild": "cd client && npm install && npm run build"

 11. Set up proxy in client package.json and change request paths

     - "proxy" : "http://localhost:5000"

+    - proxy is only used in devlopment so it will be ignored in production.
+If there is no http://localhost:5000 then by default it is going to use heroku domain.
+EX: http://pern-todo-app.herokuapp.com/todos

+    - Change fetch requests in app to reflect proxy

+      - await fetch("http://localhost:5000/todos") --> await fetch("/todos")

+    - Reset cache by deleting and reinstalling node_modules